-Case services are a type of purchased program services that support a case plan for children/youth in out-of home placement or an adoption assistance agreement.
+Case services are a type of purchased program services that support a case plan for children in out-ofhome placement or an adoption assistance agreement.

-Case services are provided to meet a child/youth special needs identified when the child is placed for adoption and which are not covered by the adoption assistance or Medicaid. assistance agreements.
+Case services are provided to meet a child's special needs identified when the child is placed for adoption and which are not covered by the adoption assistance or Medicaid assistance agreements.